 For a complete list of the college policies and guidelines about minors, see the catalog section on Organization of the Curriculum.

-Grade Point Average Notation: All courses listed in the catalog as required courses for any major and/or minor, including those courses outside of the department or with a different subject coding, are considered part of the major and will count in the grade point average.
-Recommended supporting courses that are optional and not required may also count in the major depending on the program.
-For more information see your department chair or the degree requirements for Bachelor of Arts and information on Majors/Minors.• The student writes an in-depth and extensive business plan.
-The plan will include extensive customer research, marketing plan, financial projections and break even analysis.
-The student will be expected to research the smallest details of their business, including insurance and utility costs for their enterprise.
-This is expected to take 300-400 hours of work supervised by the director of the EDGE center.
-This will be considered an internship for credit purposes.
+Grade Point Average Notation: All courses listed in the catalog as required courses for any major and/or minor, including those courses outside of the department or with a different subject coding, are considered part of the minor and will count in the grade point average.
+Recommended supporting courses that are optional and not required may also count in the minor depending on the program.
+For more information see your department chair or the degree requirements for Bachelor of Arts and information on Majors/Minors.